 Serious birdwatchers are a very talented group of folks.
-I do not count myself among them.
-Sadly for me, in many cases “bird” is as close as I get without research.
 Photographing birds in the wild can be fun but is also challenging.
-Let’s talk about gear and some tips to help you make more powerful birding shots.
+In this article we’ll talk about some gear and tips from my past experiences that will help you make more powerful birding shots.

 What’s Your Goal?

 I admit that initially I wanted nothing more than a frame filled with a bird, with nothing else to create any distractions.
-I was never able to get that close, lacking the prepared knowledge of the bird’s biology and the patience to sit in a bird blind for hours.
-Doesn’t make me right, but it’s important to understand one’s limitations up front.
+I was never able to get that close, lacking the prepared knowledge of the bird’s biology and the patience to sit in a photo blind for hours.
+It’s important to understand one’s limitations up front.
 Bird photography is serious work and the birders that I know spend a lot of time studying their subjects and sitting very still to get the images that they make.

 My goals weren’t working, so I had a conversation with eminent photographer Moose Peterson at Photoshop World and he proposed taking a different approach.
 Instead of being what he calls an “eyeball photographer”, why not work on images showing the bird in its environment?
 It sounded like it might be more my style, so I have given it a go.
 By resetting my goal, I am having a lot more fun and enjoying bird photography more.
 Moose teaches to see the scene and shoot for the environment.
 That means no cropping for him, and very minimal cropping for me because I still have a lot of practice ahead of me.

-There are some very popular long telephoto zooms available at pretty reasonable cost these days, such as the 150-600mm lenses from Tamron and Sigma.
+There are some very popular long telephoto zoom lenses available at pretty reasonable cost these days, such as the 150-600mm lenses from Tamron and Sigma.
 These work on both full-frame and crop sensor cameras.

 When we need lots of reach, a high-quality crop sensor or a full-frame sensor in crop mode can be a real asset.
-For a recent outing, I decided to take my Canon 7D Mark II (APS-C Crop Sensor).
+For a previous outing, I decided to take my Canon 7D Mark II (APS-C Crop Sensor).
 In this instance, it provided the same angle of view using the 500mm (Canon 500mm f/4 L) as an 800mm would deliver on a full-frame body.
-Since I do not have a 800mm lens and the kit to go with it, this worked out very well.
+Since I don’t have a 800mm lens and the kit to go with it, this worked out very well.
 (I’m not sure that I could wield one effectively anyways.)
-Gordon was shooting his Nikon D610 in DX mode for exactly this reason.

 If you can get reasonable separation between the bird and the background, Moose suggests letting the camera choose the focus zone.
 I never do this, so I thought it would be an interesting thing to try.
 So long as the background was well isolated, it worked, but when things got cluttered I went to a nine-point group.
 Autofocus was set to continuous mode, so a tap of the back button or holding it allowed me to grab either statics or birds in flight.